 This workshop is focused deepening our understanding of the experiences and challenges faced by refugees who have resettled in Scotland.
 It will share the findings from two new What Works Scotland research reports which look at how public services are responding to meeting the needs of refugees and asylum seekers.

 Report and summary which explores the developing role of key independent community sector organisations known as community anchors.
 Using six exemplars, it identifies characteristics of a community anchor organisations and their roles in engaging with, leading and challenging public service reform, local democracy, community resilience and social change.

 Report and executive summary of the findings from the first survey of community planning officials (managers and officers) conducted in Scotland.
 It sheds light on the composition of this significant group of local public servants, their role, the work they undertake and the implications for community planning partnerships and community engagement.

-This seminar will share our learnings about community anchors and their role in public service reform.
-It will offer space for dialogue, discussion and deliberation on community anchors, the community sector and their relationship to public service reform.
+This seminar shared our learnings about community anchors and their role in public service reform.
+It offered space for dialogue, discussion and deliberation on community anchors, the community sector and their relationship to public service reform.